See also: Test Type Working Principles

 Then you choose the conduction, which can be air conduction (headphones or insert phones or free field), bone conduction, or audio cable (mainly used for cochlear implant testing).

-Finally, you can now enter some test details, like the test date, the tester, some remarks.
+Finally, you can now enter some test details, like the test date, the tester, and some remarks.

 Save everything by means of the Save Result button.